itsubaki/gpt-go/README.md

 ```

 ## How to run
-To train the model:
 ```shell
 $ go run .
 ```

+You can train on your own dataset by pointing `data.dataset` variable to your text corpus.
-Trained params are saved in `model-*` file.
+Trained params will be saved to `model-*` file.

 To chat with the model:
 ```shell
 $ go run . -chat
 ```

-You can train on your own dataset by pointing `data.dataset` variable to your text corpus.

 ## How to understand
 You can use this repository as a companion to the [Neural Networks: Zero to Hero](https://karpathy.ai/zero-to-hero.html) course.